marcusmcpeek/HAL-WAN-AVD/inventory/documentation/devices/Site-Tier1-130-INET-SDWAN.md

 ip access-list TIER1-inet-outbound
    10 permit ip any any
 !
-ip access-list ALLOW-ALL
+ip access-list ACL-NAT-IE-DIRECT
+   10 deny ip host 65.76.116.106 any
-   10 permit ip any any
+   20 permit ip any any
 ```

 ## VRF Instances